Skip to main content

 • operator - can edit data, cannot change form and table design

-• under construction guest - an even less priviledged user who can see only subsets of the data.
-This can only see datasets labeld as "published", but cannot see data labeled as "embargoed" or "under moratorium" (although these data are physically stored in the same tables).
+• under construction guest - an even less privileged user who can see only subsets of the data.
+This can only see datasets labeled as "published," but cannot see data labeled as "embargoed" or "under moratorium" (although this data is physically stored in the same tables).

 administrator Roles and Permissions